-College ready (78% in 2024) includes successful attainment of AP, IB, SAT Essay, and/or dual enrollment.
-Career Ready (42% in 2024) includes successful attainment of a state-approved industry credential, dual enrollment, co-op education program or work-based learning experience, certificate of multiliteracy, and/or (ASVAB).
-As defined and measured by Delaware Department of Education.
-60% of adults ages 25 and older have attained a post-high school degree and/or credential, according to the U.S. Census.
+^{}College ready (78% in 2024) includes successful attainment of AP, IB, SAT Essay, and/or dual enrollment.
+Career Ready (42% in 2024) includes successful attainment of a state-approved industry credential, dual enrollment, co-op education program or work-based learning experience, certificate of multiliteracy, and/or Armed Services Vocational Aptitude Battery as designated and measured by Delaware Department of Education.